 The Chapel of St. Francis Xavier is one of the highlights in Coloane Village.
-The chapel, built in 1928, shares the baroque style of Macau’s major churches.
+Built in 1928, the chapel shares the baroque style of Macau’s major churches.
 The beautiful building stands behind the monument commemorating the local victory over pirates in 1910.

 In addition, many of the remains of persecuted Japanese Christians and Catholic priests crucified in Nagasaki in 1597 are also kept in the Chapel of St. Francis Xavier, making it an important landmark in the history of Christian Asia.